ReginaMayhem/ClusterBusters/README.md

 For Pal5 (exploratory):             Recursive_RF_Pal5.ipynb

-Note that evaluation on the testing streams also takes place within the same Jupyter notebooks.

 ## Evaluation

 To evaluate the Deep Sets model on the set of testing streams, navigate to "Code/Deep Sets/" and run: